carbon-design-system/gatsby-theme-carbon/docs/commitlint.md

 #### Fixing the PR

+Commitlint is automatically enforced via husky hooks on commit.
+If a commit fails, amend it:

 1. On the command line, navigate to the repository that contains the commit you want to amend
 2. Type `git commit --amend -m "type: subject"` replacing the message with your